pyepics/pyepics/doc/ca.rst

    :param unpack:  whether to return the unpacked data or just the internal pointer value
    :type unpack:  ``True``/``False``

 For a listing of values of *ftype*, see :ref:`Table of DBR Types
 <dbrtype_table>`.
 The optional *count* can be used to limit the amount of
 data returned for array data from waveform records.

+The *timeout* option sets the maximum time to wait before returning ``None``.
+Such a timeout could imply that the channel is disconnected or that the data size is larger or network slower than normal.
+See
+:ref:`advanced-get-timeouts-label` for further discussion of this and the associated :func:`get_cached_value`.

 The *as_string* option warrants special attention: The feature is not as complete as as the *as_string* argument for :meth:`PV.get`.
 Here, a string